Saving Daily Data in CSV Using Batch Process

 Let's create a batch process.

-1. Display the Batch Process List Screen
+1. Accessing the Batch Process list page

 Image from Gyazo

-2. Display the Batch Process Edit Screen
+2. Accessing the Batch Process editor page

 Image from Gyazo

-The batch editor screen will be displayed.
+The batch process editor page will be displayed.

 Image from Gyazo